chriswebb09/chriswebb09.github.io/_posts/2016-11-21-fun-with-edison-watson-twilio.md

 ### ALSA for sound

-After flashing a new install to the board, we ssh’d our way onto it and used the package manager, opkg, to install the linux sound library, ALSA.
-After hooking external the microphone into the the board, we were able to record a wav file sound file by using the following command
+After flashing a new install to the board, we ssh’d our way onto it and used the package manager, opkg, to install the linux sound library ALSA.
+After hooking the external microphone into the the board, we were able to record a wav file sound file by using the following command

 {% highlight  linenos %}